jigisha/VedicMathLibrary/README.md

 Strings have been used to generate the complete results, otherwise left to right calculation is used for only the specified number of significant digits.
 This repository only contains a part of the project source code.Rest of the methods will be merged later.
-This project will be further expanded and continuosly modified for helping reduce the cost of computation with other speed maths techniques.
+This project will be further expanded and continuosly modified for helping reduce the cost of computation with other speed maths techniques, time, memory and energy wise.
+This project will also be written in various other programming languages like python, C, C++, perl etc. to extend the benefit to as many developers as possible who need high-precision at the software level for scientific. financial or other applications.